History of Bill Maher in Timeline

 In January 2021, Bill Maher promoted the COVID-19 lab leak theory.

-March 2021: Criticism of China's Treatment of Uyghurs
+March 2021: Criticism of China's Treatment of Uyghurs and US 'Woke' Culture

 2021: Opposition to NFL's "Black National Anthem"

 In 2021, Bill Maher opposed the NFL's decision to play the "Black national anthem" before games, considering it a form of segregation.
+He argued for one national anthem and rejected separate ceremonies and dorms based on race, which drew some criticism.

-2021: Urging Acceptance of Afghan Refugees
+2021: Urging America to Take in Afghan Refugees

-January 2022: Declining to Run for President
+January 2022: Declining to Run in the 2024 Election

-In January 2022, Bill Maher declined to run in the 2024 United States presidential election, following speculation by Dana Perino that he might be called on to do so.
+In January 2022, Bill Maher declined to run in the 2024 United States presidential election following speculation by Dana Perino that he might be called on to do so.

-March 21, 2022: Launch of Club Random Podcast
+March 21, 2022: Club Random Podcast Launched

-May 2022: Maher comments on LGBT identification
+May 2022: Maher on LGBT Identification and Transgender Healthcare

-2022: Blaming Hollywood for Gun Violence
+2022: Blaming Mass Shootings on Hollywood Romanticization of Gun Violence

 2022: Criticism of Disinformation Governance Board